 - Privacy & overcrowded living conditions: Residents live in shared accommodation, with single adults sharing rooms with up to eight people of different backgrounds and nationalities.

 - Food: Three meals are provided at set times each day; limited cooking facilities are available in a small number of centres.
 Complaints have been made regarding lack of variety and lack of nutritional options in the centres.

 - Standards & monitoring: The living conditions vary widely from centre to centre.
-There is little trust in the RIA complaints procedure & limited publicly accessible information on complaints or transfer decisions.
+There is little trust in the IPAS complaints procedure & limited publicly accessible information on complaints or transfer decisions.
 The existing inspection system focusses on health & safety issues and does not consider the social or emotional needs of residents.

 - Health: Physical and mental health issues among residents are very common.
 Asylum seekers are 5 times more likely to experience mental health issues and psychiatric conditions.